kremrik/hot-rod-markdown/README.md

 ```
 ````

-Great!
-Your users have an example of how to write a quick function in Python.
+Wouldn't it suck though if this example didn't work for the reader who copied and pasted it into their REPL?
-Wouldn't it suck though if, in your haste to write that example, you accidentally used different quotes in the return?
+What if, in your haste to write that example, you accidentally used different quotes in the return?
-Unfortunately, the only way you'd know that is if you tested it, which means copying and pasting it into your REPL, or into a file to manually execute.
+Unfortunately, the only way you can be sure is if you tested it yourself, which means copying and pasting it into the REPL, or into a file to manually execute.
-Now imagine having dozens of examples like this.
+If you have dozens of code snippets like this, testing (and updating) will get annoying very quickly.
-`hrm` offers you a simple framework for this very problem.
+`hrm` offers you a simple solution for this problem.
 Take a look at the new example below:

 ````